 Tobias Sammet: It’s a real band without the democracy [laughter].

 But I think it looks like a band, more than what it was at the beginning?

-By the way, Avantasia is celebrating its 20’th anniversary in 2019?
+By the way, is Avantasia celebrating its 20’th anniversary in 2019?

 Tobias Sammet: Yeah, next year.
 A friend of mine told me just [laughter].
 And we also figured out, “Oh, Edguy is going to be 30 years old pretty soon!”

-That’s true also, but regarding Avantasia, I guess that you’re going to have some kind of celebration, it’s the anniversary year.
+That’s true also, but regarding Avantasia, I guess you’re going to have some kind of celebration, it’s the anniversary year.
 Are you going to have some sort of special things planned already?

-Tobias Sammet: No. I didn’t even realize that it’s an anniversary until a friend of mine told me.
+Tobias Sammet: No. I didn’t even realize that it was an anniversary until a friend of mine told me.
 Four weeks ago, or something like that, a friend of mine said, “Next year is going to be your 20th anniversary, and in 2020 it’s going to be the 20th anniversary of the first release.”
 I said, “Oh.
 Great.”
 But right now, I don’t think about it.
 It hasn’t been around constantly, so I don’t know if there should be a birthday or an anniversary because it was a one-off project in the beginning.
-Of course, then in 2006 to 20077, we revived it, but it– there’s no time for anniversary celebrations.
+Of course, from 2006 to 20077, we revived it, but there’s no time for anniversary celebrations.
 I just did it with Edguy, and it was great to do that anniversary, and also it was great to look back and pat ourselves on the shoulder and say, “Oh, great, what we’ve achieved,” and everything, but there are so many other things to be done, and I don’t know.
 Maybe we’ll do an anniversary show at Wacken Open Air.